 In our Geodesic Dome greenhouse, we use a car radiator to heat and cool the space.
 This allows us to plant about two weeks earlier than the last frost day (still watching the weather though).

-Again, using the same idea, counting the seed starting back from the plant out day, adjust the seed starting date for a greenhouse to your situation.
-I simply add a โGโ โ for the greenhouse, to my schedule.
-Or you can print out two chards, and make one for the greenhouse and one for the garden.
+Again, using the same idea, counting the seed starting back from the plant-out day, adjust the seed-starting date for a greenhouse to your situation.
+I simply add a โGโ for the greenhouse to my schedule.
+Or you can print out two charts, one for the greenhouse and one for the garden.

-Following this schedule, you will be starting cold-weather crop plants like brassicas and onions first.
-The reason is that they also can be planted out first.
-Cold weather crops generally like it cool.
-As we have mentioned before, this schedule does not just give you a starting time, but also a plant-out time.
+Following this schedule, you will start cold-weather crops like brassicas and onions first.
+They can also be planted out first, as cold-weather crops generally like cool weather.
+As we have mentioned before, this schedule gives you a starting time and a plant-out time.

-Cold weather crops can take some frost, but you will still have to watch the weather and give them a frost blanket as needed.
+Cold-weather crops can withstand some frost, but you must still monitor the weather and provide them with a frost blanket as needed.
 See also how different plants survive frost.

 The advantage of planting cold-weather crops out earlier is to prolong your growing season, but also while cold-weather crops do like it cool and often will grow better in cooler conditions.
 Also, the cabbage butterflies tend to come out in late summer, so harvesting the broccoli before that is a win-win.